b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 	For better management of elements, define an ID attribute.
 Not all example will contain an ID but keep that in mind.
 	You can then use the win.Find('ID') to find and update an element and update an attribute win.Find('myButton').Text = "Processing..."

+You need to create a Window with a dictionnary of parameter and list of item to contain your element and attribute.
+Check :ref:`UI Element Layout page <UI_elements_layout>` for more details

 Label
 -----

+.. _Label Text:

 Text
 ^^^^